 (Jump down one level to Southern Austronesian master post)

-There is evidence that Amis and Puyuma subgroup together witin Puluqish, forming a northern group opposite Paiwan, MP and KD.
-Here are seven lexical innovations uniquely shared, as far as I know, by the two Northern Puluqish languages.
-The first three concern the numeral system.
+There is evidence that Amis and Puyuma subgroup together within Puluqish, forming a northern group opposite Paiwan, MP and KD.
+Here are innovations uniquely shared, as far as I know, by the two Northern Puluqish languages.

-- ‘one’ *sasay: Amis cacay ‘one’, Puyuma sasaya (< *sasa-y-a) ‘one’ (counting things).
-These forms reflect PAN *sa, short form of PAN *isa/esa ‘one’, with CV- reduplication, plus intrusive -y- inserted beween final -a in the word-base and the linker -a- following it.
-Thus Puyuma has ɖaɖua-ya ‘two’, iwaiwa-ya ‘nine’, but ta-taɭu-a ‘three’, pitu-pitu-a ‘seven’, waɭu-waɭu-a ‘eight’ (all counting things);
+2. ‘one’ *sasay: Amis cacay ‘one’, Puyuma sasaya (< *sasa-y-a) ‘one’ (counting things).
+These forms reflect PAN *sa, short form of PAN *isa/esa ‘one’, with reduplication, plus intrusive -y- inserted beween final -a in the word-base and the linker -a- following it.
+Thus Puyuma has ɖaɖua-ya ‘two’, iwaiwa-ya ‘nine’, but ta-taɭu-a ‘three’, pitu-pitu-a ‘seven’, waɭu-waɭu-a ‘eight’ (all counting things).

 Northern Puluqish clashes with Blust’s East Formosan subgroup.
 For a critique of East Formosan, see Sagart (2015).